ncatlab/nlab-content/pages/1/5/4/8/8451/content.md

 ## Idea

 Bayesian [[reasoning]] is an application of [[probability theory]] to [[inductive reasoning]] (and [[abductive reasoning]]).
 It relies on an interpretation of probabilities as expressions of an agent's uncertainty about the world, rather than as concerning some notion of objective chance in the world.
 The perspective here is that, when done correctly, inductive reasoning is simply a generalisation of [[deductive reasoning]], where knowledge of the truth or falsity of a proposition  corresponds to adopting the extreme probabilities $1$ and $0$.

+Several advantages to this interpretation have been proposed.
+For one thing, it is possible to have (rational) degrees of belief about a wide range of propositions, including matters which are settled, yet unknown.
+For example, it is possible to speak of the probability of the value of a constant of nature falling within a given interval on the basis of various pieces of evidence, or of the outcome of a coin that has already been tossed.
+This interpretation of probability beyond limiting frequences leads, so advocates such as [[Edwin Jaynes]] claim, to a more integrated treatment of probability theory and statistics.

 ## Dutch Book justification